paigematheson14/MARCH_refgenome_blowflies/README.md

 ```

 # repeat masker
-This code masks the repeats that we identified from the above code in a fasta genome assembly
+This code masks the repeats that we identified from the above code in a fasta genome assembly.
+This will avoid the prediction of false positive gene structures in repetitive and low complexitiy regions.

 ```
 #!/bin/bash -e